SherG/tester1/site/content/post/weight-training-benefits.md

 ## Take Action Today for a Healthier Future

 Would you like to begin enjoying these health benefits for yourself?

+When you engage in resistance training, you are, in effect, investing in a "Fitness 401k" from which you can withdraw health benefits years into the future.

-One of our long-term clients, Anne Moscona, M.D., has described our fitness program as "Outstanding."\
+One of our long-term clients, Anne Moscona, M.D., has described our fitness program as "Outstanding."

-\
+### Book a Free Phone Appointment

 I invite you to [book a free phone appointment ](https://calendly.com/isfny/15min?back=1&month=2019-04)with me, Francisco Villalobos, to learn more about resistance training and Inner Strength Fitness program.